uwcartlab/webmapping/Chapter10/readme.md

 ###### Figure 1.2: An example multivariate dataset

-The next task is to load _all_ of our data files into the DOM using the AJAX concepts first introduced in Week 3.
+The next task is to load _all_ of our data files into the DOM using the AJAX concepts first introduced in Chapter 4.
 In particular, think about how AJAX callbacks work: after each data file is loaded, the data is passed to a callback function.
 It only can be accessed within that function because it is loaded asynchronously with the rest of the script.
 But what if you want to access data from multiple external files or continuous data streams?
 You could load the files in series, calling an AJAX method for the third file within the callback of the second file and calling the AJAX method for the second file within the callback of the first—in essence, nesting the callback functions and accessing the data from the innermost callback.
 However, it quickly becomes unwieldy to keep track of the scripts within these nested callback methods.
 Further, one dataset in the series may load but others  may not, producing potential errors when rendering and interacting with the map.

 There is a simpler _and_ more efficient way to load multiple datasets into the browser using JavaScript: promises.
 A **_promise_** is a placeholder JavaScript object that represents and eventually stores the completion of asynchronous processes, such as loading data.
 The [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method supports multiple AJAX calls, firing a single callback function containing all loaded datasets once the final dataset is loaded.